-Although the idea for ray tracing had existed for a while before the actual announcement from Nvidia, to see it executed so knowledgeably was like witnessing a revolutionary event.
-This market-shifting move was further strengthened by Nvidia’s decision to release their best representation of their innovative technology straight away.
+Although the idea of ray tracing had existed for a while before the actual announcement from Nvidia, to see it executed so knowledgeably was like witnessing a revolutionary event.
+This market-shifting move was further strengthened by Nvidia’s decision to release the best representation of their innovative technology straight away.

-Two years on, that RTX 2080 Ti is still the best card on the market.
+Two years on, we’ve seen Nvidia release RTX 3080 and RTX 3090 with the best performing card on the market.

 However, supreme performance doesn’t come at a cheap price.
 As a matter of fact, technology wasn’t the only thing being stretched to its limit.

 The biggest source of unease towards a new GPU for Nvidia’s last generation of cards was the price.
 At the time, the best card on the market was RTX 2080 Ti with an eye-watering $1200 price, which kept away even the most loyal Nvidia fans.